netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 **WARNING: Running the capture without filtering is also an option, but it is not recommended as it collects all the flows of the cluster.
 Depending of the size of your cluster, this could be a lot and make the collector pod crash.**

-All together, the command to run flow capture with all the features on our pod IP will be:
+All together, the command to run flow capture with all the features on our pod IP is:
 ```sh
 oc netobserv flows --enable_all --peer_ip=10.131.0.19
 ```

-The script will connect to your cluster and start deploying eBPF agents and collector pod:
+The script connects to your cluster and start deploying eBPF agents and collector pod:
 ```sh
 Checking dependencies...
 'yq' is up to date (version v4.43.1).